smitvidja/smitvidja/README.md

 ## 🧭 What I Do

-I build AI systems end-to-end — model to deployment.
-No orphaned notebooks.
-Cyber Rakshak is live in production.
-At my last role, I owned the pipeline that cut deployment time from hours to minutes.
+I build AI systems end-to-end — from model to deployment.
+Cyber Rakshak is live, handling real citizen reports.
+At ATRI, I owned the pipeline that cut deployment time from hours to minutes.
+I care about shipping things that actually run in production, not just proving a concept works.

 <br>